simonrbtech/mas_serverless_research_engine/README.md

-# Tutorial to build a crewai based multi-agent system with Azure Functions hosting
+# Tutorial to build a Crewai based multi-agent system with Azure Functions hosting

 This Python project demonstrates how to use the crewai library to set up a customized multi-agent research tool.
 Serverless Azure Functions will be used to deploy this engine and let it run in an automated fashion.
-The detailed tutorial and related blog posts can be found [[here]].
+The detailed tutorial and related blog posts can be found [here](https://simon.richebaecher.org/scalable-agents-tutorial).

 ## Prerequisites